How to make Linkedin Profile Page?

 10. Job Seeker premium

 LinkedIn no doubt provides a lot of features free for employees, employers, and businessmen.
 But job seekers can use the premium job seeker status by paying anything from $20 to $250 per month to get the profile noticed by the employers, get connected to hiring managers.
 Premium members are allowed to put larger profile photos, expanded profile header and more photos in the background.
 Your profile will be more visible in search results.
-The key advantage is that Premium members can apply as a featured applicant so that your application appears on top to get noticed.
+The key advantage is that Premium members can apply as a featured applicants so that your application appears on top to get noticed.
 The success of your profile is dependent on how many views it attracts and a non-premium member may not be able to know the details.
-Premium members an also understand the keywords the viewers used to reach you and how many of them viewed it.
+Premium members also understand the keywords the viewers used to reach you and how many of them viewed it.
 You also get up to 10 Linkedin InMail credits per month to directly communicate with anyone- a member, an employer or businessman or hiring managers.
 InMail has been found to be more than two times more effective than cold calls or emails.

 There is no doubt about the Linkedin profile page capability of connecting professionals across domains.
 There are also groups related to a specific trade, specialties or interests where one can join or post updates.
 In order to benefit from the membership, some effort has to be taken to optimize the profile, work history, and your expertise.
 Take an effort to include keywords relevant to the target industry or audience.